csessh/ELSA/README.md

 ### 4.3-Others

-- What if Redis experiences `thundering herd` problem?
+- Could our Redis experience `thundering herd` problem in this design?
+If so, how to mitigate?
 - What caching strategies should we use? and what do we cache, apart from user scores?

 I am happy to discuss this system further.
 Let's talk.